Wildlife Friendly Wedding Guide

 opt for organic

-Organically raised food doesn’t use synthetic chemicals for pesticides and fertilizers, so there’s less soil and water contamination.
-Organic farms also help support local pollinator populations since they avoid pesticides that kill indiscriminately.
+Organically grown food doesn’t use synthetic chemicals for pesticides and fertilizers, so there’s less soil and water contamination.
+Organic farms also help support local pollinator and other wildlife populations since they avoid pesticides that kill indiscriminately.

 Get Inspo